verhas/License3j/readme.md

 ---KEY END
 ```

-The digets is the SHA-512 digest of the public key.
+The digest is the SHA-512 digest of the public key.
 If you want to arrange your code so that it loads the public key
 from a file or from some external resource you can check the key against the stored digest to ensure that the key
 is really the one to use to check the signature.
 The recommended way, however, is to copy and paste into your
 application the second array that is the actual public key.